Fulbright U.S. Student Program

 Campus Deadline for Graduate Students: September 30, 2014

 National Deadline: October 14, 2014

-Predoctoral grants administered by the Institute of International Education (IIE) for U.S. citizens who must pursue dissertation research in foreign countries with which the U.S. has diplomatic relations.
+Description: Predoctoral grants are administered by the Institute of International Education (IIE) for U.S. citizens who must pursue dissertation research in foreign countries with which the U.S. has diplomatic relations.
+Graduate students typically apply for the Research Grant.
 Most students apply for one country, although graduate students may propose a multi-country project, provided that the countries selected are within the same geographic region.
-Several sponsors use the Fulbright completion to choose their fellows.
-You must be a U.S. citizen and must have proficiency in the language of the host country/ies to which you are applying.
-You must submit a complete application (including three letters of recommendation, a language proficiency report, transcripts of all undergraduate and graduate course work, and a project statement).
-All application materials are submitted online.

 - Bachelor's degree but not Ph.D. by beginning date of the grant